- Extended health care benefits

 If you're out of the territory for up to 210 days

-The Pharmacare card confirms your eligibility for all insured physician, hospital and seniors benefits.
+The Pharmacare card confirms your eligibility for all insured physician, hospital and seniors' benefits.
 The program is the insurer of last resort.
-You have to pay yours costs first, then you'll be reimbursed.
+You have to pay your costs 1st, then you'll be reimbursed.

 If you receive health insurance benefits through your employer or a 3rd-party insurance agency: